-- Discuss thoroughness and the need for completeness; make sure parties don't leave facts out because they are afraid of getting into trouble for alcohol/drug use, etc.; Explain amnesty policy. - Create comfort with language and sensitive subjects. - Establish rapport before questioning. - Ascertain who the individual is and their relation to the other parties in the case. - Document whether individual is cooperative or resistant. - Be professional: gather the facts, make no judgments, and make no unnecessary statements about the parties.
+- Explain process, your role as a neutral fact-finder, and applicable privacy protections and limitations. - Discuss thoroughness and the need for completeness; make sure parties don't leave facts out (i.e. alcohol/drug use).
+Explain amnesty policy. - Create comfort with language and sensitive subjects. - Establish rapport before questioning. - Ascertain who the individual is and their relation to the other parties in the case. - Document whether individual is cooperative or resistant. - Be professional: gather the facts, make no judgments, and make no unnecessary statements about the parties.